azeddine-leet/snow_crash/level09/Ressources/documentation.md

++ Trying some random strings as parameters to executable found in the home .
-test the exec with some random args notice that it change each character based on its location in the string do a program in c to reverse the operation :
++ I notice that it change each character based on its location in the string.
++ i decided to make this simple program to get the origin token:
 ```
 #include <fcntl.h>
 #include <sys/types.h>